 The Southern Exposure Film Series is a film fellowship program bringing emerging filmmakers to live, work and play in Alabama while they create short documentaries that celebrate Alabama’s natural beauty, break down wonky policy and scientific issues, and inspire action through storytelling.

-This year, due to COVID-19, the fellows worked remotely from Oakland, Chicago, Tulsa and Duluth, directing an on-the-ground in Alabama film “crew of two”, to create compelling stories you do not want to miss.
+In 2020, due to COVID-19, the fellows worked remotely from Oakland, Chicago, Tulsa and Duluth, directing an on-the-ground in Alabama film “crew of two”, to create compelling stories you do not want to miss.
 This unique experience, while challenging, highlights an innovative way of storytelling.
 Learn more about Southern Exposure by clicking here.

 About the 2020 films: